itsphily/qualitative_coding_agent/final_markdown_files/04_Malaria_Consortium/01_Summaries/2021 GiveWell Summary.md

 ### Drug resistance

-Mass delivery of SMC medicines could contribute to increased drug resistance of SP and/or AQ.102 In 2015, ACCESS-SMC funded a baseline study of the prevalence of gene mutations in malaria parasites that are markers of drug resistance for the drugs used in SMC.103 A follow-up survey was conducted in 2017, following two rounds of SMC.104 We have lightly reviewed a preliminary report from this survey, which reported that between baseline and follow-up, the prevalence of mutations associated with AQ resistance did not increase and that the prevalence of mutations associated with SP resistance did increase.105 It also reported that no samples were collected that contained both mutations associated with AQ resistance and mutations associated with SP resistance.106 We have received the final report from this survey but have not yet reviewed it in depth.
-In our cost-effectiveness model, we make a small downward adjustment in our estimate of SMC's impact to account for the possibility of development of drug resistance.107
+Mass delivery of SMC medicines could contribute to increased drug resistance of SP and/or AQ.102 In 2015, ACCESS-SMC funded a baseline study of the prevalence of gene mutations in malaria parasites that are markers of drug resistance for the drugs used in SMC.103 A follow-up survey was conducted in 2017, following two rounds of SMC.104 We have lightly reviewed a preliminary report from this survey, which reported that between baseline and follow-up, the prevalence of mutations associated with AQ resistance did not increase and that the prevalence of mutations associated with SP resistance did increase.105 It also reported that no samples were collected that contained both mutations associated with AQ resistance and mutations associated with SP resistance.106 We have received the final report from this survey but have not yet reviewed it in depth.107 In our cost-effectiveness model, we make a small downward adjustment in our estimate of SMC's impact to account for the possibility of development of drug resistance.

 **Possible "rebound" effects**: There is a potential concern that SMC could reduce the natural development of immunity to malaria.
 After children turn five years old and are no longer eligible to receive SMC or if SMC programs are interrupted by lack of funding or other problems, children could lack immunity and be more susceptible to malaria, especially if other prevention methods, such as long-lasting insecticide-treated nets (LLINs), are not used.
-We have not yet investigated this concern in-depth.
-In our cost-effectiveness model, we make a small downward adjustment in our estimate of SMC's impact to account for the possibility of rebound effects.108
+We have not yet investigated this concern in-depth.108 In our cost-effectiveness model, we make a small downward adjustment in our estimate of SMC's impact to account for the possibility of rebound effects.

 **Side effects of SMC drugs**: Our impression is that the most common reaction seen with SMC drugs in earlier programs was vomiting (AQ is bitter and hard to swallow if not crushed into a powder and mixed with water); more recently, AQ has been available as an orange-flavored dispersible.109 Malaria Consortium told us that the incidence of vomiting has decreased with the new dispersible formulation.100 If the child expels the drugs within 30 minutes, they are supposed to be redosed once; we are unsure whether caregivers typically request extra tablets of AQ from CDs when this happens at home to ensure their child gets a full course of SPAQ.11 Our impression is that other side effects from these drugs are rare and include diarrhea, itching, headache, mild abdominal pain, and rash.122 Severe adverse effects associated with SPAQ are rare.
-A study in Nigeria that followed up with 10,000 SMC recipients one week after receiving SMC resulted in only five reports of severe adverse events, though Malaria Consortium believes there may have been reluctance to report issues.133 Malaria Consortium shared three resources that report very low severe adverse event rates from SMC drugs (available in the following footnote).114 We have lightly reviewed resources on severe adverse event rates from SMC drugs here.
-In our cost-effectiveness model, we make a small downward adjustment in our estimate of SMC's impact to account for the possibility of severe adverse effects.115
+A study in Nigeria that followed up with 10,000 SMC recipients one week after receiving SMC resulted in only five reports of severe adverse events, though Malaria Consortium believes there may have been reluctance to report issues.133 Malaria Consortium shared three resources that report very low severe adverse event rates from SMC drugs (available in the following footnote).114 We have lightly reviewed resources on severe adverse event rates from SMC drugs here.115 In our cost-effectiveness model, we make a small downward adjustment in our estimate of SMC's impact to account for the possibility of severe adverse effects.

 **Drug quality and dosage**: Malaria Consortium told us that its policy is to only procure products from suppliers that meet WHO guidelines for pre-qualification quality assurance standards,116 and that these products are approved and quality-assured by the governments of countries where Malaria Consortium works.117 We have not yet asked Malaria Consortium for the details of these processes.
 If there were issues with drug quality or dosage, it could reduce the effectiveness of the intervention and lead to more rapid development of drug resistance.